jacbro2021/SessionTypeKit/README.md

 ### Futher examples

-The Source/Examples **Add Link Here** folder has two other example usages of this package (a mock ATM and a mock FTP example) to further illustrate its usage.
+The [Examples](Source/Examples) folder has two other example usages of this package (a mock ATM and a mock FTP example) to further illustrate its usage.

 # Design Decisions

 ### usage of non copyable generics
 Swift 6.0 featured the release of non copyable generic types.
 SessionTypeKit utilizes non copyable generics to ensure the *linearity* property provided by session types.
-That is, every endpoint can only be used a single time.
+That is, every endpoint can only be used (consumed) a single time.

 ### `Session` vs. `DualSession`
 This package uses the classes `Session` and `DualSession` to implement the binary operations provided by session types from the perspective of the primary and dual implementation respectively.
 The only differences between these two classes is that the return types of some of their methods have "flipped" generics.
 This is an abstraction that we recognize as potentially making usage confusing to the user.
 Please check the future work section to see how this could be improved in the future as Swift expands the functionality of non copyable types.

 # Future Work

-### Improvements to Dual Generation
+### Potential Improvements to Dual Generation
-Swift evolution proposal SE-0427 **Insert Link Here** Introduced non-copyable types and several ways that they can be used.
+[Swift evolution proposal SE-0427](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0427-noncopyable-generics.md) Introduced non-copyable types and several ways that they can be used.
 One area where this proposal falls short is in allowing associated types to suppress their copyable conformance.
 For example, the following code snippet:

 ```
 public protocol SessionEndpoint: ~Copyable {